Alethio36/mediastack/docs/roadmap.md

   infrastructure — the edge proxy (Traefik), the VPN gateway (gluetun), the web front door — is shared by design, so it is neither folded into a consumer's shard nor duplicated per consumer; it stands alone in its own fragment.
+- **Members run as the primary's UID and keep their data inside the primary's folders** (`CONFIG_ROOT/<primary>/…`), so ownership, `fix-perms` and backups — all keyed to the primary's folders — cover them unchanged.
+A member carries `mediastack.shard: <primary>` and no `mediastack.managed`, shares the primary's profile, and the primary `depends_on` it; CI checks every rule (`shard_problems`).
+Verbs that act on containers take the whole shard: update, restore, logs, disable, status, doctor.
 - **The primary container owns the shard.** The `mediastack.managed` label, and the shard's identity in `status`, the dropdowns, and `enable`/`disable`, sit on the **primary** container.
 Private dependencies are members of the same